mohammadrezarezaeid/EEG_Electrodes_Localization_and_Labeling/Example/02_features/README.md

 ---

-## Part B — Ground-truth mesh labeling (optional)
+## Part B — Ground-truth mesh labeling

 ### Why you might want it

 Step 2 produces features; step 3 turns them into a per-vertex decision.
 To *measure* how good that decision is, each vertex also needs a true answer: was it really on an electrode?
 That is what this part produces.

-It is optional.
-Without it the pipeline still runs end to end and still outputs electrode positions — it simply cannot report the per-vertex accuracy of each classifier in step 3.

 ### Why it takes two scripts